slingamn/simpleblock/README.md

 Instructions
 ------------
-Warning: the code isn't stable and is currently significantly affected by a Chrome bug (see below.)

 To install, clone the repository locally, open `chrome://extensions/`, check the "Developer mode" box, and use "load unpacked extension" on the directory containing your clone.
-A better installation mechanism may be available once the extension is stable.
+A better installation mechanism may be available once the extension is more stable.

 Once installed, an icon should appear next to your Omnibox.
 Red means blocking is enabled, blue means disabled; click the icon to toggle.
 Right-click and go to "options" to customize the domain filters it uses.
 The filter format is Chrome's [URL pattern](http://code.google.com/chrome/extensions/match_patterns.html).